tristantao/kaggle_survivor/writeup.md

                      data = trainData)
 ```

-###Now that we have a trained mdoel, we repeat the exact process on the test data that we did on the training data.
+Now that we have a trained mdoel, we repeat the exact process on the test data that we did on the training data.
 The idea is to conduct the same steps (in terms of subsetting, cleaning, inference ,adding more variables), so that both datasets are in the same state.
-The only difference is the following:
-#####The test data doesn't have the "surivived" variable (which is what we're trying to predict), therefore the subsetting indices are slightly different
+The only difference is the following: **The test dataset doesn't have the "surivived" variable (which is what we're trying to predict), therefore the subsetting indexes are slightly different when cleaning the data**

 ```